lnsongxf/dimeanalytics/docs/README.md

 # DIME Analytics

-This website is the home of DIME Analytics.

 __← The sidebar__ has navigation links to all services we offer.

 - If you are a new hire, please visit the [Quick Start page](https://showcase.dropbox.com/s/DIME-New-Hire-Onboarding-Guide-LyXosHJuWwjZKKT74Or8K).